 Options for accommodation in New Zealand are diverse.
 You can easily find something that fits your level of comfort and budget.
 Top-quality accommodation can be found in most city centers but their prices are usually on the high side.
 You could opt to stay in smaller towns or other scenic and secluded locations for a cheaper price rate.
 Various options are available for housing such as Pet friendly, beachfront, lakeside, romantic retreats, etc.

-- Weather: The winter weather in New Zealand will normally be warm during the day and can be cold during the night.
+- Weather: The fall, winter, and spring weather in New Zealand will normally be warm during the day and can be cold during the night.
+Of course in the fall and spring it will be warmer than in the winter.
 You have to pack accordingly.

 Warm clothing: Even when you go to a warm location like New Zealand you should not forget to take some things with you for your trip back home.
 When you return you are adapted to the warmer weather and need something to protect you from your hometown temperatures.